samincgs/netflix-show-release-trend-analysis/README.md

 - Answer key questions and draw insights from visualizations.
 - Explore the impact of different variables on user engagement.
 - Summaries and reports answering key questions and providing actionable insights.

+### Conclusion
+The Random Forest classifier proved to be the most effective model for predicting content types in the Netflix dataset.
+It demonstrated strong overall performance, accurately distinguishing between Movies and TV Shows while maintaining a good balance across key evaluation metrics.